 Husbands and wives across the world renew their vows for many reasons.
 Some of the main reasons we hear include:

 - They had a massive wedding because they were forced to by their families.
-Years late, they decided it was all too much, and really want to reaffirm their love more intimately.
+Years later, they decided it was all too much, and really want to reaffirm their love more intimately.

 - They got married in a courthouse or eloped and totally missed out on a fun, more traditional wedding experience.
 Now a few years later, things have settled down and the couple wants to do something a bit more formal or celebratory.